 Your post about Billie Cohen joining WendyPerrin.com includes a picture of Ms. Cohen cruising Halong Bay.
 I’m wondering if she’d be willing to share her thoughts on that excursion and destination?
 My wife and I (with my brother and sister-in-law) are planning our first visit to Vietnam—specifically, Hanoi and Halong Bay—this fall, and we’d be grateful for any recommendations on which ship to sail on and the best way to make reservations.
 Thanks!

 Hi Doug, Billie here.
 That’s a great question, and of course I’m happy to answer it.
-To get up-to-the-minute intel, I spoke with Andrea Ross, one of Wendy’s Trusted Travel Experts for Southeast Asia.
-(Andrea also wrote this Insider’s Guide to Angkor Wat, in case you’re headed to Cambodia after Vietnam).
-We recommend working with an expert like Andrea who can match you to the right boat for an extraordinary experience and put you way ahead of the crowd
+To get up-to-the-minute intel, I spoke with April Cole, two of Wendy’s Trusted Travel Experts for Southeast Asia.
+We recommend working with an expert like April who can match you to the right boat for an extraordinary experience and put you way ahead of the crowd

 Think about the size of boat you want

 There are all kinds of ships, from small and private to large and almost cruise-ship-style, and they range in price from backpacker to luxury.
 So you need to be aware of your budget.
 I prefer smaller boats; the service is better, and you get a more intimate experience.